 What is neuropsychology?

 Neuropsychology is concerned with relationships between the brain and behavior.
-Neuropsychologists conduct evaluations of cognitive and behavioral changes resulting from central nervous system disease or injury, like Parkinson’s disease or another movement disorder.
-Some neuropsychologists also focus on remediation of or adaptation to these behavioral and mental changes and other symptoms.
+Neuropsychologists conduct evaluations of cognitive and behavioral changes resulting from central nervous system disease or injury, like Parkinson’s disease, dementia, or a closed head injury.

 What is a neuropsychological evaluation?